 Dr. Valentin von Massow is also on the Board of Ritterschaftliches Kreditinstitut Stade.

-Mr. S. B. (Ravi) Pandit, 67, is the co-founder, chairman and group CEO of KPIT Technologies Ltd. His vision has steered the company from product engineering, IT consulting and services, to three industries namely automotive & transportation, manufacturing and energy & utilities.
+Ravi Pandit is an independent director of the company, He is the co-founder, chairman and group CEO of KPIT Technologies Ltd. His vision has steered the company from product engineering, IT consulting and services, to three industries namely automotive & transportation, manufacturing and energy & utilities.

 He is a gold medalist and member of the Institute of Chartered Accountants of India, an associate member of the Institute of Cost and Works Accountants of India, and holds a master from Sloan School of Management, MIT, Cambridge, USA.
 In 2014, Tilak Maharashtra University decorated him with an honorary D.Litt.